Planetary Science Research Discoveries

 Spectra: The intensity of electromagnetic radiation (such as ultraviolet, visible light, and infrared, etc.) across a range of wavelengths.
 A prism separates white light into the range of wavelengths we call a rainbow of colors.
 "Spectrum" is the singular form of the word.

 Spectroscopy: The study of spectra.
 Every atom can only emit or absorb certain energies or wavelengths.
-Scientists use instruments called spectrometers to study the location and spacing of reflectance, emission, and absorption (spectral) lines in specific wavelengths to detect any atoms or molecules that may be present in a target material (such as the surface of Mars).
+Scientists use instruments called spectrometers to study the location and spacing of reflectance, emission, and absorption (spectral) lines in specific wavelengths to detect any atoms or molecules that may be present in a target material (such as minerals on the surface of a moon, asteroid, or planet).

 Speed of light: A constant value: 299,792,458 meters per second (186,212 miles per second).